Authorization

-Kouncil allows to restrict access to pages and functions for users.
-To achieve that you should add to you configuration file appropriate properties.
-There are three of them, kouncil.authorization.role-admin, kouncil.authorization.role-editor, kouncil.authorization.role-viewer.
-Each one of this will allow user to do specific actions in Kouncil.
+Kouncil enables restricting access to pages and functions.
+To achieve that you should add appropriate properties to your configuration file.
+There are three: `kouncil.authorization.role-admin`, `kouncil.authorization.role-editor`, and`kouncil.authorization.role-viewer`.
+Each one of these allows users to do specific actions in Kouncil.
 Users with roles assigned to:

-• kouncil.authorization.role-editor can view topics, event tracker pages and sent messages to topics.
+* `kouncil.authorization.role-editor` can view topics, event tracker pages, and send messages to topics

-As a values in these parameters you should provide semicolon (;) separated list of groups defined in selected authentication provider (inmemory, LDAP, AD, SSO).
+As a value in these parameters you should provide a list of groups defined in the selected authentication provider (`inmemory`, `LDAP`, `AD`, `SSO`), separated by a semicolon (`;`).

-For the default configuration, we have defined user groups:
+For the default configuration, we have defined the user groups:

 kouncil: